viritin/color/README.md

 Hsl conversions are interpreted to Java code by ChatGPT based on this baeldung article: https://www.baeldung.com/cs/convert-color-hsl-rgb

+## Maven 4 testing notes:

+*As this is very simple library, I want to test the Maven 4 with it.
+0.0.1 was cut to central with Maven 4.0.0-rc3, but it didn't work perfectly yet (needed manual fiddling to push via central plugin and wrong kind of pom.xml file deployed (4.1.0, consumer pom.xml only somehow separately).
+Needed to downgrade for now, but development with Maven 4 should work (with some warnings), releases still need version 3.
+Notes below are outdated.*

 Built with Maven 4, but open to downgrade if needed for potential contributor.
 For usage Maven 4 should not cause surprises, works fine with Maven 3.x and Gradle 🧸

 Maven 4 gotcha with release: had to execute execute org.sonatype.central:central-publishing-maven-plugin:0.7.0:publish manually.
 Didn't work automatically with release plugin.